TACC-Cloud/agave-docs/docs/agave/guides/systems/systems-storage.rst

            <tr>
                <td>available</td>
                <td>boolean</td>
                <td>Whether the system is currently available for use in the API.
 Unavailable systems will not be visible to anyone but the owner.
-This differs from the `status` attribute in that a system may be UP, but not available for use in Tapis (Tapis (Agave)).
+This differs from the `status` attribute in that a system may be UP, but not available for use in Tapis (Agave).
 Defaults to true</td>
            </tr>
            <tr>
                <td>description</td>